 - Insect debris (droppings and/or silk threads) around the damaged area

 The most common item that gets damaged by fabric pests is wool rugs.
-As woolen rugs can be expensive, it strongly recommended you check them frequently for signs of fabric pests.
+As woolen rugs can be expensive, it is strongly recommended you check them frequently for signs of fabric pests.

 In general, untreated woolens stored unprotected in cupboards for several months are more prone to insect damage.
 Wool textiles infrequent use and regularly washed or dry cleaned are unlikely to suffer damage from fabric pests unless infestations occur nearby.

-Insect damage to fabrics and fine knitted goods usually takes the form of irregularly shaped holes where yarns have been completely severed and eaten, much like the damage small caterpillars can do to leaves of plants.
+Insect damage to fabrics and fine knitted goods usually takes the form of irregularly shaped holes where yarns have been completely severed and eaten, much like the damage small caterpillars can do to the leaves of plants.

 Clothes Moth Prevention & Control